ashishdungdung/FileManager/README.md

 ###[XDA](http://forum.xda-developers.com/android/apps-games/app-amaze-file-managermaterial-theme-t2937314)

-###Team :
-- Arpit Khurana
-- Vishal Nehra

 ###License:

-    Copyright (C) 2014 Arpit Khurana <arpitkh96@gmail.com>, Vishal Nehra <vishalmeham2@gmail.com>
+    Copyright (C) 2016 Ashish Dung Dung
-    This file is part of Amaze File Manager.
+    This project is a forked version of the Amaze File Manager.
-    Amaze File Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    File Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.